4-bed all girls home / Ofsted rating: ‘Good’

 The Home provides a safe, homely and nurturing environment where young people are supported as they try to turn their lives around and resume self-control and responsibility for their own behaviour.
 The young people are helped to develop their own sense of identity and individuality as they try new experiences and express their own opinions and feelings safely supported by an enthusiastic and well-trained staff team.

 Placement at The Lodge can be a stepping stone in breaking negative cycles of behaviour.
 The relative seclusion of the Home allows the young people the space to address their past and deal with unresolved feelings.
 The level of staff support allows for consistency of care and clear boundary setting, and also containment of any especially difficult behaviour.
-However, proximity to Ipswich ensures access to a wide range of recreational activities.
+However, proximity to Colchester ensures access to a wide range of recreational activities.